Easy Steps Of Planting A Guava Tree

 1. Apple Guava

 This is the most commonly eaten fresh guava.
-It bears gorgeous white fruit that develops a light yellow colour as it ripens.
+It bears gorgeous white fruit that develops a light yellow as it ripens.

 2. Strawberry Guava